 "positive" advantage of metaphysics, namely, its ability to "solve the problems thrown up by the enquiring mind, when it uses reason to spy after the more hidden properties of things."
 Although Kant says the hopes of the first, "positive" advantage of metaphysics are "all to often disappointed by the outcome" of its inquiries, the second, "negative" advantage allows us to learn from our mistakes and determine the kinds of questions metaphysics is able to answer.
-By showing that it is useless to try to answer questions which require "data which are to be found in a world other than the one in which we exist as a conscious being," the recognition of the "limits" of reason allows us to dismiss "the illusion and vain knowledge which inflates the understanding and fills up the narrow space which could otherwise be occupied by the teachings of wisdom and of useful instruction.
-Space which could otherwise be occupied by the teachings of wisdom and of useful instruction.
-The kinds of questions metaphysics is able to answer will not only make metaphysics more successful in answering the questions of the "enquiring mind," but will to make metaphysics the "companion of wisdom" and a better guide to a rational and moral life.
+By showing that it is useless to try to answer questions which require "data which are to be found in a world other than the one in which we exist as a conscious being," the recognition of the "limits" of reason allows us to dismiss "the illusion and vain knowledge which inflates the understanding and fills up the narrow space which could otherwise be occupied by the teachings of wisdom and of useful instruction."
+Kant believes this insight into the kinds of questions metaphysics is able to answer will not only make metaphysics more successful in answering the questions of the "enquiring mind," but will to make metaphysics the "companion of wisdom" and a better guide to a rational and moral life.